Pacismo/Pacismo.github.io/_posts/2020-12-05-Updated-the-Site.md

 ---
-title: "Updated the Site"
+title: Updated the Site
-date: 2020-12-05 08:17:42 +0800
+date: '2020-12-05 08:17:42 +0800'
-excerpt: >-
- "I have changed the theme of the site to [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/ "mmistakes' Minimal Mistakes").
+excerpt: '"I have changed the theme of the site to [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/ "mmistakes'' Minimal Mistakes").
 With this change, you can see that there are details about me on the left-hand side of every post.
 Neat!
-Be sure to check those links out."
+Be sure to check those links out."'
 categories:
     - Site Changes
 tags:
     - Changes
     - Coronavirus
     - New Theme
 author: Francisco Santana
 classes: wide
-header:
+header: null
-#  image:  # Set the header image here!
-#  caption: # Put a caption here.
-It could be an attribution!
-#  actions: # Put some actions here, such as a button.

 comments: false

-# Add content below the line!
+draft: false
+slug: updated-site
 ---

 **Hello, all.**